learn-co-curriculum/dsc-gradient-descent-intro/README.md

 ## Review of plotting our data and a regression line

-For this example, let's imagine that we have an predictor $x$ and a dependent variable $y$.
+For this example, let's imagine that we have a predictor $x$ and a dependent variable $y$.
 We construct or data in a way that we know that the "actual" line that we're looking at has an
 - intercept, $\beta_0$ of 3 (which we will refer to as $b$ when estimating it)
 - $\beta_1$ of 50 (which we will refer to as $m$ when estimating it)